Cheers to our "talented" literature prize awardee. Your pain his gain !!!

 by Samir Raafat

 Egyptian Mail, February 10-17, 1996

 wartime cricket match (1943)

-Various published testimonials best summarize the socio-political setting surrounding the creation of the Gezira Sporting Club in the 1880s by a unique group of empire builders referred to locally as "Anglo-Egyptians."
-With the imminent Hong Kong Handover in 1997, these people, whose likes could be found in the British Raj, in East Africa and in South East Asia, were members of a now extinct colonial caste.
+Various testimonials summarize the socio-political setting surrounding the creation of the Gezira Sporting Club by a unique group of empire builders referred to locally as "Anglo-Egyptians."
+With the imminent Hong Kong Handover in 1997, these individuals, whose likes could be found in the British Raj, in East Africa and in South East Asia, are members of a now extinct colonial caste.

 1880s - 1914

 "Cairo has several clubs, but only two are patronized by the best English people, for the luxurious Khedivial is essentially a club for foreigners and Gyppies.
 I refer to the Turf Club and the Khedivial Sporting Club.
 With the latter no fault can be found.
 Its subscription is low and it gives members all kinds of advantages and attractions.
 It would be charming even if it had no sports, for its wealth of flowers, its broad stretches of turf, its southern trees and beauty".
 Douglas Sladen wrote this account in Egypt and the English (London, 1908).
 His use of the term 'foreigners' meant anyone not British with the exception of the indigenous population.
 The term 'Gyppies' was one of the terms Sladen and his British contemporaries denoted native Egyptians.